fafnyr/Datamart-EDBN-Clinique-des-donnees/README.md

 "Datamart.R"
   - Algorithm script to follow (warning : if your computer has low processing power, you might need to charge it line by line)
   - the algorithm can be done without the "de-identification" part

+"datamart_exemple"
+  - can be used to test the algorithm
+  - ".rds" and ".csv" are two different way(type of file) to save the data, ".rds" is specific of R